Seven PKK members 'neutralized' in Syria, Iraq - Türkiye News

 Turkish authorities use the term "neutralize" to indicate that the individuals in question have surrendered, been killed or captured.

-Four of them were "neutralized" in northern Syria, within the Euphrates Shield operation region, and three in northern Iraq's Hakurk region
+Four of them were "neutralized" in northern Syria, within the regions of Euphrates Shield and Olive Branch operations, and three in northern Iraq's Assos region.

-The Euphrates Shield, launched in 2016, is the first of three cross-border campaigns aimed at "preventing the formation of a terror corridor" along Türkiye’s southern border.
+The Euphrates Shield and Olive Branch are among three cross-border campaigns aimed at "preventing the formation of a terror corridor" along Türkiye’s southern border with Syria.
+The subsequent operation was Peace Spring.

-The subsequent operations were Olive Branch in 2018 and Peace Spring in 2019.

 The PKK is listed as a terrorist organization by Türkiye, the United States and the European Union.

-The ministry's announcement follows the "neutralization" of 17 PKK members the previous day in the Metina and Gara regions of Iraq and the Peace Spring operation region in Syria.
+The ministry's announcement follows the "neutralization" of seven other PKK members the previous day in the Hakurk region of Iraq and the Euphrates Shield operation region in Syria.

-It also reported the discovery of a PKK shelter in northern Iraq.
-The shelter contained a significant cache of ammunition, including rocket launchers, homemade explosives and mines.